learn-co-curriculum/dsc-spark-dataframes/README.md

 In addition to the methods that work on RDDs, there are methods specific to DataFrames.

-For example, we can view all of the data in a tabular format using `.show()`:
+For example, you can view all of the data in a tabular format using `.show()`:

 ```python